Training Methods of Multi-label Prediction Classifiers for Hyperspectral Remote Sensing Images: Related Work

-\textbf{Multi-label Prediction.} Compared to its single-label multi-class counterpart, multi-label prediction in HSI has received significantly less attention. \citep{wang2016multi} proposes a pixel-level, multi-label HSI classification method using a stacked denoised autoencoder (SDAE) combined with logistic regression.
-Results indicate that assigning multi-labels to a pixel can improve classification performance beyond the single-label approach. \citep{10.1007/978-3-030-92238-2_19} proposes a multi-label classification algorithm based on the fusion of label-specific features. \citep{8633359} investigates a feature extraction process to achieve multi-label classification for multi-spectral images.
-Even though no empirical evaluation on hyperspectral images is conducted, it emphasizes the importance of multi-label classification task for land cover in the context of spectral imagery.
-Our work adopts the same approach of multi-label predictions in the hyperspectral imagery domain.
-However, performing HSI classification using a group of pixels(patch) as input will only add to the complexity of the task since assigning one label to each patch will not be considered a realistic and satisfactory solution.
+\textbf{Multi-label Prediction.} The domain of multi-label prediction in Hyperspectral Imaging (HSI) is relatively underexplored, especially when compared to its single-label, multi-class counterparts. ~\cite{wang2016multi} puts forth a method for pixel-level, multi-label HSI classification, leveraging a Stacked Denoised Autoencoder (SDAE) in conjunction with logistic regression.
+Their findings assert that assigning multi-labels to a pixel can elevate classification performance beyond what is achievable with single-label approach.
+Another noteworthy contribution is by~\cite{10.1007/978-3-030-92238-2_19}, introducing an algorithm for multi-label classification based on the fusion of label-specific features.
+Additionally,~\cite{8633359} investigates a feature extraction process tailored for multi-label classification using multi-spectral images.
+Although this study does not extend to an empirical evaluation on hyperspectral images it emphasises the pivotal role of multi-label classification in land cover delineation within spectral imagery.

+Our work aligns with this approach, emphasising multi-label predictions in hyperspectral imagery.
+However, we aim to classify hyperspectral images using patches as input samples, a choice that amplifies the complexity of the task.
+Given the intricate nature and inherent variations in hyperspectral data, simply assigning a single label to each patch does not offer a realistic or satisfactory solution.